 Among the norms that regulate IT governance is ABNT NBR ISO/IEC 27014: 2013, elaborated by the Brazilian Committee on Computers and Data Processing, which provides guidance on concepts and principles for information security governance, through which organizations can evaluate, direct, monitor and communicate activities related to information security within the organization.

-This standard deals with the desired results for efficient
+This standard deals with the desired results for efficient IT Governance:

 (i) visibility of top management on the information security situation;